 If it’s a short piece of writing like a blog post or article, a content editor will check for grammar errors, add links, lay it out and publish on behalf of a writer.

-If it's a longer piece of writing, say several thousand words in length, the writer is best off hiring an editor before sending it to their content editor.
-The same applies for anything require substantive editing.
+If it’s a longer piece of writing, say several thousand words in length, the writer is best off hiring an editor before sending it to their content editor.
+The same applies for anything that requires substantive editing.

 Similarly, a content editor isn’t going to help with a first draft of the early manuscript.